smackers/smack/docs/installation.md

 ### Installing SMACK Itself

-The prerequisite step for building SMACK is to fetch its submodule.
+The prerequisite step for building SMACK is to fetch its submodule (i.e., [sea-dsa][]).
 Then, it is built using [CMake][].
 Both steps can be done via the following sequence of shell commands from SMACK's root directory:
 ```Shell
 # fetch the submodule
 git submodule init